-MSU Interim President Resigns Amid Anger Over Remarks About Sex Assault Victims
+MSU Interim President Resigns Amid Anger Over Remarks About Sexual Assault Victims

 This evening I received a letter of resignation from John Engler and this will be discussed and acted upon at the BOT meeting tomorrow morning.— Dianne Byrum (@DianneByrum) January 16, 2019

 The former Republican governor of Michigan was appointed by the university's board soon after the president of more than a decade, Lou Anna K. Simon, stepped down.
-Simon resigned amidst a firestorm over how the school handled former MSU sports doctor Larry Nassar, who sexually assaulted many of his female patients.
+Simon resigned amid a firestorm over how the school handled former MSU sports doctor Larry Nassar, who sexually assaulted many of his female patients.

 Engler's efforts to try to shepherd the school through a turbulent time were undercut by a year of scandal.

 In an article published late last week by the Detroit News, Engler said the school had made progress since the start of the Nassar controversy.
-But then he suggested that some survivors like the attention they've received.
+But then he suggested that some survivors like the attention they have received.

 "You've got people, they are hanging on and this has been ... there are a lot of people who are touched by this, survivors who haven't been in the spotlight," Engler said in an interview with the paper's editorial board.
 "In some ways they have been able to deal with this better than the ones who've been in the spotlight who are still enjoying that moment at times, you know, the awards and recognition.
 And it's ending.
 It's almost done."